 “I love you, too, Christian.”

-A small reminder, Audrey Hepburn sings “Moon River” on the balcony in Breakfast At Tiffany’s, which, of course, reminds Christian of Ana.
+A/N: A small reminder, Audrey Hepburn sings “Moon River” on the balcony in Breakfast at Tiffany’s, which, of course, reminds Christian of Ana.

 For the record, the moment that Taylor laid Ana in the bed with Christian, the nurse doped him up (remember, she said she would).
 So, that’s why his head stopped hurting and he felt like he was floating, but he doesn’t know that… he thinks it’s because of Ana.
 No doubt, her presence helped, though.